fzyzcjy/flutter_convenient_test/README.md

 ## 🚀 Advantages

+* **Enjoy 5x speedup**: Able to execute your tests not only on simulator/device, but also on host computer (much faster), without changing any code.
 * **Full action history**: Gain insight on what has happened to the tests - View all actions/assertions taken in the tests, with friendly descriptions.
 * **Time travel, with screenshots**: What did the UI look like when that button was tapped 50 steps ago?
-Now you know everything.
+Now you know everything
 * **Rapid re-execution**: Edit code, save, run - done within seconds, not minutes.
 * **Videos recorded**: Watch what has happened, in full detail.
 * **Retryability**: No manual `pump`, wait or retry anymore.
 Just write down what you want, and the framework will retry and wait.
 * **Being interactive**: Play with the app interactively, again within seconds.
 * **Isolated**: One test will no longer destroy environment of other tests - run each with full isolation (optional feature).
-* TODO: explain new features

 And also...